behdad13/ECG_Heartbeat_Classification-/README.md

 Welcome to the comprehensive A-Z project that uses a Convolutional Neural Network (CNN) model for heartbeat classification.

 In this project, I perform Exploratory Data Analysis (EDA), feature engineering, data modelling, model evaluation, and model deployment, each step described in detail with associated code in a Jupyter notebook.
 You can find answers to your questions in the **Notebooks** Directory.
+The project data can be found here: https://www.kaggle.com/datasets/shayanfazeli/heartbeat.

 Below is an explanation of the Python scripts used in this project: Follow the steps to run the projects.